VojtechMartinat/Circular-Marketplace-App/docs/Handover.md

 AWS_SECRET_ACCESS_KEY=
 ```

-- In the  `app/backend/config` directory also plce the following `firebaseAdmin.json` file:
+- In the  `app/backend/config` directory also place the following `firebaseAdmin.json` file:

 ```firebaseAdmin.json
 {